Open source Java projects

 Red Hat leads and contributes to many widely used Java projects, specifications, frameworks, and libraries.

-Red Hat is one of the founding members of the Jakarta EE working group and helped orchestrate the transition to the Eclipse Foundation to evolve the platform to meet the needs of modern workloads.
+Red Hat is one of the largest contributors to the Java EE specification.
+Red Hat helped orchestrate the transition to the Eclipse foundation to evolve the platform for meeting the needs of modern workloads.

 Explore